epeake/GPU-Gram-Scan/README.md

 ran into errors with cuda and c++... ran into errors with cuda and c++... also bug fix in n random and error checking

-let's actually do this now
+let's actually do this now. actually somehow did it I think but now need to test

+testing the sort